fbpx

 • Trust sentiment analysis to a human over a piece of software

 The difference between this and an automated tool is the level of analysis you’ll get.
-An automated monitoring tool gives you with the quantity of your coverage; a managed service gives you quantity and quality.
+An automated monitoring tool gives you the quantity of your coverage; a managed service gives you quantity and quality.
 When you know the quality, you can more easily measure your PR efforts and connect them to your organization’s business goals.

 You can learn more about the types of media monitoring tools available in Media Monitoring: The Ultimate Guide.